jcolag/entropy-arbitrage/2021-11-15-geography.md

 * Ignore for ToC
 {:toc}

 As we approach "the holiday season," minor holidays dry up.
-So, this week marks the start of Geography Awareness Week, a celebration that has sprouted around [Geographic Information System (GIS) Day](https://en.wikipedia.org/wiki/GIS_Day).
+So, this week marks the start of Geography Awareness Week, a celebration that has sprouted around {% wiki GIS_Day|Geographic Information System (GIS) Day|en %}.
 Normally, I'd ignore this as an industry patting itself on the back, but the United States Geological Survey and the Library of Congress have both sponsored it, so it's at least *slightly* more than satellite/mapping companies inflating their importance.

 ![A physical world map](/blog/assets/world_phy.png "The Earth, presented in the famous UFO projection")